chanhaosheng/project-submissions/project_2/README.md

 ### Possible improvements

 - larger dataset to reduce error and improve score
+- updated dataset to train the data
 - more indicative features e.g. specific characteristics of each location; flat condition
 - more advanced models rather than linear regression
+- improve target encoding used to avoid overfitting

 ---